O11WL1D/16_bit_computer/README.md

 My plan is to create a rough preliminary design for each module.
 After I have an idea of how every module will interact with each other, I will begin looking for specific chips to use and start on a to scale design using some form of pcb software.
-After I have worked out every detail regarding propigation time, voltages ect ect, I will begin ordering parts and boards, and test my computer module by module.
+After I have worked out every detail regarding propagation time, voltages ect ect, I will begin ordering parts and boards, and test my computer module by module.
 Once every module has been tested, and all revisions have been made, I will put all of the modules together and test the final product.